 - The funds need to be used during the year awarded.
 Any funds not expended during this time will be returned to the Department of Medicine at the end of the grant period.

-A final progress report is due by July 31, 2021.
-This should be brief (less than 1 page), reporting on any publications or presentations at national meetings, summarizing grant support received and future plans.
+A final progress report is due by July 31, 2022 (one month after the grant period).
+This should be brief (less than 1 page), reporting on any publications or presentations at national meetings, summarizing grant support received including reference to the Mario Family Foundation Award and future plans.
 Copies of published abstracts and papers should be provided, if available.